Capx-AI/Capx-Chain/README.md

 # Capx Chain

-Network details for the Capx Testnet blockchain network.
+Network details for the Capx blockchain, currently in testnet.
 The data is stored in JSON format, making it easy to use in applications and scripts.

 ## Testnet Details